JulianMcOmie/nero-party/README.md

 # Nero Party

 A real-time music listening party game.
-Players join a room, submit songs, listen together, rate each round, and optionally guess who submitted each track.
+Players join a room, submit songs, listen together, and rate each song.
 A winning song — and a winning submitter — is crowned at the end.

 ## Video Walkthrough